-Students conducting projects at other institutions are also required to have a Swarthmore faculty member submit their support, and if possible students should include an acceptance letter from a supervising faculty member at the host institution.
+Students conducting projects at other institutions are also required to obtain a letter of recommendation from a supervising faculty member at the host institution.

 When asking a Swarthmore faculty member to provide a recommendation, it is important for students to connect directly with the faculty member to share details about the summer project and why the project is of merit.
 Many students ask faculty members for this support after having completed one or two courses with the faculty member.
 This way, the faculty member is familiar with the student's academic interests and skillset.
-In addition, students are encouraged to visit a professor during office hours to initiate a conversation with the faculty member and get to know their research interests.
-Students should always confirm with the faculty member their willingness to submit a recommendation on behalf of the student PRIOR TO submitting the faculty member's name as the recommender on the application; it should not come as a surprise to a faculty member that a student has submitted their name as a recommender.
-Students should request a recommendation from a faculty or staff member within the division in which they apply to ensure the recommender has expertise in the field.
+In addition, students are encouraged to visit a professor during office hours to initiate a conversation with the faculty member and get to know his/her research interests.
+Students should always confirm with the faculty member their willingness to submit a recommendation on behalf of the student PRIOR TO submitting the faculty member's name as the recommender on the application; it should not come as a surprise to a faculty member that a student has submitted his/her name as a recommender.

-Proposal Description
+Proposal Evaluation